InteractiveComputerGraphics/splashsurf/pysplashsurf/README.md

 ![splashsurf logo](https://raw.githubusercontent.com/InteractiveComputerGraphics/splashsurf/main/logos/logo_small.svg "splashsurf")

-Pysplashsurf is a Python binding to splashsurf, an open source surface reconstruction library for particle data from SPH simulations.
+Pysplashsurf is a Python binding for splashsurf, an open source surface reconstruction library for particle data from SPH simulations.
 Detailed information on how the library works can be found on the [project website (splashsurf.physics-simulation.org)](https://splashsurf.physics-simulation.org/) or the [main repository](https://github.com/InteractiveComputerGraphics/splashsurf).

 ## Installation
 ```
 pip install pysplashsurf
 ```
+Requires Python version 3.7+

 ## Usage
-Example to reconstruct the surface from an input file, apply some post processing methods and write the data back to a file
+Example to reconstruct the surface from an input file, apply some post processing methods and write the data back to a file:
 ```python
 import meshio
 import numpy as np